sefm-conference/2024/_pages/registration.md

 Every attendee of SEFM is expected to follow the [SEFM Code of Conduct]({{ site.baseurl }}{% link _pages/codeofconduct.md %}).

 ## Invitation letters
 Invitation letters can be issued after the registration fee has been paid in full.
-After registration, you may contact [Alexandre Madeira](mailto:madeira@ua.pt?subject=[SEFM 2024] Request for an invitation letter) to request an official invitation letter.
+After registration, you may contact the local organization to sefm24@ua.pt.
+Request for an invitation letter) to request an official invitation letter.
 Please mention _"SEFM 2024"_ in the subject of your email.